by Neil MacQueen, …Math Wiz and Donut Lover

 [In fact, churches spend FAR MORE $$$ on adults than children if you count the pastor’s salary and air-conditioned sanctuary, but I digress.]

-The freeloaders question or want you to cut your resource budget because you want to spend 89 Cents per kid on a Bible lesson CD.
+The freeloaders question or want you to cut your resource budget because you want to spend 21 cents per kid on a Bible lesson software they might actually ENJOY and learn from.

 “We can’t afford it!” –These say with their mouth full of free coffee and donuts.